 - Teach ethical reasoning abilities and interpersonal skills to students that will work with the physically active population.

 - Teach the basic knowledge required to be successful in the field of athletic training through didactic and clinical course work.

 - Produce clinicians who display sound decision-making and good judgments through critical thinking and analysis of salient facts.

 - Encourage students to assume a leadership role in their professional careers.

 The Athletic Training Program (ATP) earned initial accreditation from the Commission on Accreditation of Athletic Training Programs (CAATE) in January 2015.
-The program's next comprehensive review is scheduled to occur during the 2019-2020 academic year.
+It recently received 10-year reaccreditation status with the next comprehensive review occurring during the 2029-2030 academic year.

 6850 Austin Center Blvd., Suite 100